harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 > [!important] In the *Phonology* section, we'll learn more about how context creates variance in the speech sound.

-#### Allophones

-While the *phoneme* is the "ideal" version of a sound, the *allophone* is the actual physical sound produced in specific phonetic environments.

-Some GA consonant standard phonemes (`/f,θ,ð,s,ʃ,ʒ,t͡ʃ,d͡ʒ,ŋ/`) does not have any allophones, but the rest of them do.
-We won't cover every allophones here because most of them are *indistinguishable*, but in general, the allophones can be :
-- Aspirated
-- Unaspirated
-- Unreleased
-- Devoiced (partial or fully)
-- Palatalized
-- Syllabic
-- Dentalized

-> [!important] The processes that create allophones will be explored in the *Phonology* section.

-<center>. . .</center>

-We'll cover specifically the allophones of `/t/`, because in American English, it is rather particular and has more allophones than other phonemes.

-The allophones of `/t/` are :
-- Aspirated "True" T `[tʰ]` : "top", "tap", "time", "talk", "train"
-- Unaspirated T `[t]` (generally for `/st/`) : "stop", "star", "stick"
-- Flapped T `[ɾ]` : "coating", "betting", "atom", "bottle"
-- Glottal/Nasal Release T `[ʔ]` : "button", "mountain", "curtain", "certain", "uh-oh",
-	- Emphatic/Coda T : "won't", "apartment", "lightbulb", "right now"
-- Unreleased T `[t̚]` (word final, unaspirated) : "amount", "ancient", "cat", "goat", "vent", "patient"

-> [!warning] Although google search is telling me that there is "regular" `/t/`, I'm not getting a sound explanation or example of such.
-> It seems to me that `/t/` sounds differently based on where it is placed :
-> - Initial (aspirated or unaspirated)
-> - Middle (flap or stop)
-> - Final (unreleased)

-> [!important] The allophones of `/d/` are similar to the allophones of `/t/` in a few ways.
-> - Alveolar Flap `[ɾ]` : "buddy", "leader"
-> - Nasal Release : "hidden"

-> [!important] In GA, phonemes like `/p, k/` have aspirated, unaspirated, and unreleased allophones.

 #### Digraphs

-#define A [Digraph](<https://en.wikipedia.org/wiki/Digraph_(orthography)>) is a pair of characters used to write either a single phoneme, or a sequence of phonemes that does not correspond to the normal values of the two characters combined.
+#define A [Digraph](<https://en.wikipedia.org/wiki/Digraph_(orthography)>) is a pair of letters used to produce a single phoneme.
+- It can also produce a cluster of phonemes (simultaneously) that does not correspond to the normal values of the two characters combined.

 The English alphabet has fewer consonant *letters* than the English language has consonant *sounds*, so *digraphs* are used to extend the alphabet.
 The consonant digraphs include :
 - `⟨ch⟩` for `/t͡ʃ/`